5 Best Vanguard Funds to Buy for Taxable Accounts

 See the Best Vanguard Funds to Keep Taxes Low, Plus Funds to Avoid

-Choosing the best Vanguard funds for taxable accounts requires more of a strategic approach than the fund selection process for tax-deferred accounts like IRAs and 401(k)s.
-You'll also want to pay attention to the tax efficiency of the funds.
+Choosing the best Vanguard funds for taxable accounts requires more of a strategic approach than the fund selection process requires for tax-deferred accounts like IRAs and 401(k)s.
+It's important to analyze the tax efficiency of the funds, which effects the overall performance of the portfolio.

 Why pay more taxes than necessary?
 To get the most out a portfolio of mutual funds in a taxable account, there's more than investment objective, performance history, and expenses to analyze.
 If you know how to identify tax-efficient funds, which Vanguard offers, you can get the most performance out of your portfolio by reducing fund expenses, as well as tax costs.